Training

 • Find signals on CAN bus and create a DBC file.

-• Connect to a CAN bus using your computer, and perform an attack on the physical layer (DOS or MITM).
+• Connect to a CAN bus using your computer, and perform an attack on the physical layer.

-On the second day of the training, we will dive into the the actual hardware of a car and its ECUs.
+On the second day of the training, we will dive into the actual hardware of a car and its ECUs.
 You’ll learn how to find the schematics of a certain car, and identify the best points to connect to the different networks.
-We will look at software provided to repair shops by the manufacturer.
-Different firmware update files and their protections will be discussed.
-We will also look at the inside of an ECU and ways to extract its firmware.
+We will look at software provided to repair shops by the manufacturer

 Theory: